riker2072/10LC/README.md

 - EEX implemented slightly differently - single digit exponent processed immediately
 - Clear prefix not implemented
 - Eng notation not implemented
-- Fix and Sci settings not retained after shutdown
-- In program mode, GTO . will display the line number you are jumping to, but will look like an instruction
 - SST in normal calculator mode looks different for GTO or branching
-- ENTER key in program mode is 46 instead of 36.
-- LASTX in program mode is 36 instead of 42.36
+- LASTX in program mode is 46 instead of 42.36
 - commas for numbers and dot separators in program mode are not implemented
+- tangent function less accurate when close to 90 degrees
+- battery drains in sleep mode - use hardware off switch to preserve battery life

 Program mode has been tested with program examples from the 10C manual: